 A smaller team and I are still wrapping up the loose ends, but I expect to become available for animation and visualization work starting on Monday, April 13.

 The final postvis crew members at MPC.
 Back (left to right): Isaac Hingley, Jeremy Freeberg, Jing Marshall, Salome Iravani, Hannah Addington.
 Front (left to right): Alan Morales, David Hickey, myself, Nat Seymour, Simon Halpern.
 Not pictured: Mark Austin, Gil Hacco, David McMahon, David Sudd, Caitlin Kennedy, Connor Tracy, Matt Valverde, John Hold, Maximilian Reid.

 It was a big day at work.
 1917's VFX Supervisor Guillaume Rocheron came by the MPC LA studio for the team to see one of the Best VFX Oscar statues won by the studio's 600 worldwide artists.
 An amazing achievement considering how strong the competition was this year.

 And yes, it's heavy!

-I am a Visualization Supervisor and Senior Animator in Los Angeles with over eighteen years of experience in the entertainment industry.
-In my spare time I illustrate.
+I am a Visualization Supervisor, Animator, and Visual Artist based in Los Angeles with over eighteen years of experience in the entertainment industry.